 In a time of fluctuating gas prices, it can be difficult to find savings at the pump.
-But, did you know you can save some cash on your own before heading to the pump?
+But, did you know you can save some cash on your own before heading to the gas station?
 There are ways to improve your car’s gas mileage and keep money in your pocket.
-Here are eight tips to help you get better gas mileage for your vehicle.
+Here are seven tips to help you get better gas mileage for your vehicle.

 We all have places to go and people to see, but driving habits play a role.
 Slow and steady wins the race when it comes to improving your gas mileage.
-That’s because aggressive driving habits that include abruptly speeding up and slowing down uses up more fuel than a gradual acceleration or slowly rolling to a stop.
-Working quickly requires more energy, and this applies to your car’s engine when speeding up and slowing down.
+That’s because aggressive driving habits that include abruptly speeding up and slowing down use more fuel than a gradual acceleration or slowly rolling to a stop.
+Working quickly requires more energy.

 If you’re concerned about your gas mileage, try driving at a more consistent, steady pace versus constant accelerations and decelerations.
 Or, turn on your cruise control to have better control over your speed.